 Eleven percent of women will have to have surgery for either prolapse or incontinence in their lifetime.
 Unfortunately, one-third will require reoperation for failed procedures, according to the National Center for Biotechnology Information.
 There is a long list of complications that are a direct result of having transvaginal mesh implanted.
 These include:

-Many times the transvaginal mesh implants are intended to be permanent.
+Many times the TVM implants are intended to be permanent.
 This poses an issue when complications arise from the medical device, and there is a need to surgically remove it.
 Doctors do try to remove as much of the mesh as possible, as well as try to repair the damaged tissue.
 Since they are meant to be permanent implants, the transvaginal mesh is very difficult to remove.
 Surgical removal could cause additional complications and require additional surgery to fix the POP or SUI.
+Patients who experienced complications after TVM surgery should contact our Cleveland lawyers.

 The U.S. Food and Drug Administration (FDA) reports that the lifetime risk for pelvic organ prolapse is 30 – 50 percent for women and two percent of those cases become symptomatic.
 Stress urinary incontinence affects an estimated of 20 – 40 percent of women.